operator-playground-io/WordPress-Helm-Chart-tile/cover.md

 ### WordPress Architecture

-In below architectural diagram, the PHP application will serve incoming HTTP requests, reads/writes are made to the file upload directory and queries are made against the backend MySQL database.
+In the below architectural diagram, a PHP application serves the incoming HTTP requests, while reads/writes are made to the file upload directory and queries are made against the backend MySQL database.

-A high level WordPress Architectural flow of multi node installation of WordPress without Kubernetes or Portworx is shown below :
+A high-level WordPress architectural flow for a multi-node installation of WordPress without Kubernetes or Portworx is shown below:

 ![](_images/wordpress-architecture.png)

 ### Objective of tutorial

-In this tutorial,we are going to cover following topics:
+In this tutorial,we are going to cover the following topics:

-- How to Install WordPress Bitnami Helm Chart and verify its successful installation.
+- Install Bitnami WordPress Helm Chart and verify its successful installation
-- Verify status of pods and services.
+- Verify the status of pods and services.
-- Configurable parameters of the WordPress Bitnami Helm Chart and their default values.
+- Describe configurable parameters for the WordPress Bitnami Helm Chart with their default values
-- How to access WordPress Console.
+- Access WordPress Console.
 - Uninstall WordPress Helm Chart and release resources.